 Finally, we need to distinguish between healthy skepticism and unhealthy cynicism.
 It’s good to question media, regardless of how well established it may be, but it’s also essential to learn how to glean truth and insight from the media around us so that, together, we can develop a better understanding of our world and how to make it better.

-Media Literacy Defined National Association for Media Literacy Education
+- Parent’s Guide to Media Literacy National Association for Media Literacy Education

 TOP 5 QUESTIONS